 Vehicle Registration and Parking

 Anyone associated with Vermont Tech may have one vehicle on campus and must register that vehicle with the Public Safety Department at the Randolph Center Campus or with Donna Teasdale in the Administration building at the Williston Campus within forty-eight hours or two business days of arrival on campus.
 Parking permits may be obtained by visiting this site.
-When finished the system will give you a page to print.
-Take this page to the Public Safety office in the Administration building to complete registration.

 Campus roads, grassed areas or sidewalks; within six feet of any fire hydrant; fire lanes or fire exits; all loading or delivery areas; all curbs or areas marked with yellow paint; all parking spaces designated for specific persons or vehicles; all building entrances; all "No Parking" areas designated by temporary or permanent signs or barriers.
 Any area that is not specifically designated as a parking area, either by signage or by parking stalls painted on the pavement, should be understood as a no-parking area.